TangereJs/at-elements/README.md

 After adding the metadata.html the component should appear in the designer.

 How to define a metadata.html file is explained at https://github.com/TangereJs/designer#metadatahtml

+Add the new component to the components.list (https://github.com/TangereJs/designer/blob/master/components.list)